G0V1NDK/Training-Assignment-Hotwax/Q10/solution.md

 ### QUESTION

-Fetch all the order items that are in the created status and the order type should be a sales order
+Fetch all the order items that are in the created status AND the order type should be a sales order
     ORDER_ID
     PRODUCT_TYPE_ID
     ORDER_LINE_ID